micmejia/bible-dump/NKJV/Ezra/Ezr 8.md

 of the sons of Pahath-Moab, Eliehoenai the son of Zerahiah, and with him two hundred males;

 ###### 5
-of [^a]the sons of Shechaniah, Ben-Jahaziel, and with him three hundred males;
+of the sons of Shechaniah, Ben-Jahaziel, and with him three hundred males;

 ###### 6
 of the sons of Adin, Ebed the son of Jonathan, and with him fifty males;